 The member may file an "expedited" appeal orally or in writing.
-The member does not need to follow-up this request in writing.
+Their doctor may file one on their behalf, with the member's written consent.
+You do not need to follow-up this request in writing.

-If the member or their physician files an "expedited" appeal, Sunshine Health will determine if the request meets expedited criteria, if yes:
+If the member or their physician files an "expedited" appeal, Sunshine Health will:

-- Inform the member of the limited time available to present your evidence and allegation of fact or law, in person or in writing; - Resolve each expedited appeal and give the member notice as quickly as their condition requires, but within 72 hours after Sunshine Health receives their appeal;

-Provide member with a written notice of the resolution; and provide oral notice to the member by close of business on the day of disposition
+- 1. Inform the member of the limited time available to present your evidence and allegation of fact or law, in person or in writing; - 2.
+Resolve each expedited appeal and give the member notice as quickly as their condition requires, but within 72 hours after Sunshine Health receives their appeal; - 3.
+Provide member with a written notice of the resolution; and - 4.
+Try to provide member with oral notice of the resolution.